endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"cargo scan efficiency"`: the maximum cargo scanning speed is the square root of this number.
 The base scan time in frames is 600 divided by the square root of this value, but the actual scan time is impacted by various factors.
 In addition to your cargo scan speed, the scan time is also influenced by the distance to the target, with farther targets taking longer to scan, and the size of the target, with cargo holds above 200 tons taking longer to scan and cargo holds below 200 tons being quicker. **(v.
 0.10.0)**

+  * `"cargo scan opacity"`: increases the time required for other ships to perform a cargo scan on the ship with this attribute.
+A value of one has the same influence on the time taken as adding one more ton of cargo space to scan. **(v.
+0.10.3)**

   * ~~`"outfit scan"`: sets the distance from which this outfit can be used to scan a ship's outfits.~~ **(Deprecated for scan power and speed in 0.9.5)**

   * `"outfit scan power"`: the outfit scanning range is 100 times the square root of this number.
 This means you need four scanners to get twice the range of one scanner. **(v.
 0.9.5)**